Pharmacoepi-Data-Collaborative/home/codelists/CPRD/healthconditions/anxiety/README.md

 There is a separate list for CPRD Gold and CPRD Aurum.
 In CPRD data, the variables medcode (Gold) and medcodeid (Aurum) can be used to identify records relating to anxiety.

+When you load the files, ensure you read the medcode and medcodeid variables as characters.

 ♻️ License
 ---